carmenbianca/report-liferay/plan.md

 - This plan de campagne.

-- A research document.

-- A requirements analysis.

 - The report mandated by NHL Stenden.
-The research document is contained within this report.
+Contained within are:

+  + The research.

+  + A requirements analysis.

+  + The software design.

+  + The process.

+  + And doubtlessly more; see NHL Stenden's requirements.

 - A product, or a combination of products, that automate \gls{copyright} and licensing compliance.
 Section \ref{goal-inbound} and \ref{goal-reuse} provide